thelivetraveling/webpage_en/_posts/spain/2021-07-02-cadiz-weekend.md

 ---

-## **Museo de Cádiz: A Journey Through Time**
+## **Museum of Cádiz: A Journey Through Time**

-The **Museo de Cádiz**, located in Plaza de la Mina, occupies the building of the old Museo de Bellas Artes, built in 1838.
+The **Museum of Cádiz**, located in Plaza de la Mina, occupies the building of the old Museo de Bellas Artes, built in 1838.
 Its collections are organized into three main sections: Archaeology, with Phoenician and Roman finds; Fine Arts, with a notable collection of Spanish Baroque painting; and Ethnology.
 Its star pieces are the Phoenician sarcophagi of a man and a woman.

 Entering the museum was like immersing oneself in the layers of Cádiz's history.
 The archaeology floor, cool and silent, is fascinating.
 Stopping in front of the 5th-century B.C.
 Phoenician sarcophagi, found in the city itself, evokes a strange feeling of connection with its earliest inhabitants.
 The painting rooms, with works by Zurbarán and Murillo, offer a sublime contrast of light and devotion.